Praveenskg/Praveenskg/README.md

 📚 Always exploring new tools and best practices to improve efficiency.
 💻 I love exploring new tech stacks and building cool stuff.
 📖 I read documentation like it's the morning newspaper 📰
+🎯 Goal: To build developer-first products and SaaS tools.
 🔭 Currently deep-diving into **Next.js, TypeScript, and backend optimizations**.
 💬 Ask me about **React, JavaScript, Node.js, and Full Stack Development**.
 ⚡ **Fun fact:** `==` is not always equal to `===` in JavaScript. 🤣